burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 {return a + a;}
 ```

-**3. Make a promise that address of the function argument does not escape from the function call(noescape).**
+**3. Make a promise that the address of the function argument does not escape from the function call(noescape).**

 In GCC this function attribute is not supported.
 In CLANG it is supported:
 ```cpp